Jivan052/Validator/README.md

 - **Idea Submission**: Submit your business ideas for analysis
 - **NewsAPI Integration**: Automatic extraction of keywords and fetching of relevant news articles
 - **Gemini AI Analysis**: Comprehensive analysis of your idea including market analysis, trends, execution suggestions, and risks
-- **Follow-up Q&A**: Ask additional questions about your idea with context-aware AI responses
+- **Follow-up Q&A**: Ask additional questions about your idea with context-aware AI responses (configurable question limit)
 - **Saved Projects**: Access all your previously submitted ideas and analyses

 ## Documentation